openlegend/core-rules/core/src/06-banes-boons/01-chapter-six.md

  - **Power Level 7** - Dispel banes of Power Level 7 or less.
  - **Power Level 8** - Dispel banes of Power Level 8 or less.
  - **Power Level 9** - Dispel banes of Power Level 9 or less.
 - **Special:** You can dispel banes of a power level beyond your power level of this boon.
-In order to do so, you must invoke this boon using an action roll (i.e., it is not
+In order to do so, you must invoke this boon using an action roll (i.e., it is not compatible with the automatic success granted by the _boon focus_ feat).
-\page

-<div class='footnote'>CHAPTER 6: BANES & BOONS</div>

-<div class="bane-boon-entry" style="margin-top: -0.8em;"></div>

-___
--
--
--
--
--
-- compatible with the automatic success granted by the _boon focus_ feat).
 The Challenge Rating to dispel a bane in this manner is equal to 20 + twice the bane's power level.
 So, for example, a power level 9 bane can be dispelled on a roll of 38 even if the invoker does not have an attribute score of 9.

 ### Seeing